kimoppalfens/kimoppalfens.github.io/_posts/2017-08-17- Powershell App deployment toolkit - GUI.md

 - Merging of your source binaries with the PS App toolkit on a destination Share (must be UNC)
 - Creating the SCCM Application + Deployment Type
 - Adding a Software ID tag and using this as a detection mechanism.
+- Enumerating all DP & DP-Groups and distribute content to them
+- Generate Install & Uninstall collections based on the Application's Name

 # Pre-requisites #